SSDUBE/property-listing/README.md

         - npm install
         - npm start
     - You should be able to see your server running and you are ready to interact with your end points

+Due to time
+    - On the signin you are able to get a token just I have not secured the routes to actually make use of the token validation